say8425/env-aws-params/README.md

 GLOBAL OPTIONS:
-   --aws-region value        The AWS region to use for the Parameter Store API [$AWS_REGION] --prefix value, -p value  Key prefix that is used to retrieve the environment variables - supports multiple use --pristine                Only use values retrieved from Parameter Store, do not inherit the existing environment variables
+   --aws-region value        The AWS region to use for the Parameter Store API [$AWS_REGION] --aws-profile value       The AWS profile to use for the Parameter Store API [$AWS_PROFILE] --prefix value, -p value  Key prefix that is used to retrieve the environment variables - supports multiple use --pristine                Only use values retrieved from Parameter Store, do not inherit the existing environment variables
    --sanitize                Replace invalid characters in keys to underscores